whatapieceofwork/motive-and-cue/README.md

 ```

 ## Using and Contributing

 Bug reports and issues are welcome.

-This project is my first real foray into development, and while I would love the code to be useful for someone, I make no promises!
+This project is my first real foray into development, and was a personal project made under a class deadline.
+I would love for this code to be useful for someone, and I intend to maintain and improve on it, but I make no promises as to its long-term upkeep, usability, etc.

 ## License